 your price range.
 Your lender will tell you what you can finance based on your ratios.
 What’s really important is what size payment you feel comfortable with.

 Trustees usually allow access to trust monies for home purchases.
 Give your broker or trustee a call, so you know for sure!
-If a family member is gifting funds, get it and deposit it into your account 3 months in advance.
-All money must be trackable for at least three months.
+If a family member is gifting funds, get them and deposit them into your bank account.
+Remember, all money must be trackable for at least three months.
 No cash- empty the mattress!

 While In Escrow, DO NOT Spend Money:

 Pack, meditate, exercise, sleep but resist going to any store except for a grocery store.
 Stores are evil!
 Wait until after you move, then have fun shopping!

 Know that all of your home loan qualifying efforts can go POOF! with just one credit card purchase.
 And, in most cases, if you blow your home loan qualifying all by yourself, you may lose your earnest money.

 If you have to cancel right before closing, your loopholes are gone.
 Sellers will be extremely unhappy and not very understanding.
 Please don’t give your money away by letting this happen- it’s pretty lousy.

 Remember, you don’t want to go shopping.
 Don’t put a deposit on anything.
 Stay out of the casino.
 No pool buying yet!
 No new car yet!
 Please don’t blow your home financing out of the water.

 So, let’s make a Rule of Thumb: DON’T CHANGE ANYTHING UNTIL YOU HAVE KEYS!
 Look at ideas on Pinterest, just hide your credit cards, and stay home and pack!
 (These warnings are based on our past client’s sad experiences)